Europa Oil & Gas (Holdings) Plc - Correction: Update on Wressle, North Lincolnshire

-Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today’s update from Egdon Resources (‘Egdon’) regarding the forward plan for the Wressle oil field development on PEDL 180 in the East Midlands, including preparation and submission of two new planning application to North Lincolnshire Council seeking its consent for the Wressle oil field developmentand and to extend the current planning consent
+Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today’s update from Egdon Resources (‘Egdon’) which advises that its application to North Lincolnshire Council (‘NLC’) to extend planning consent for the Wressle site on PEDL 180 in the East Midlands (‘the Application’) was refused.

-This follows the Planning Inspector’s decision to reject Egdon’s appeals (‘the Appeals’) against the two planning refusals by North Lincolnshire County Council’s Planning Committee, as announced on 5 January 2018.
-Europa has a 30% working interest in Wressle alongside Egdon (operator, 25%), Celtique Energie Petroleum Ltd (30%), and Union Jack Oil (15%), (‘the Joint Venture partners’).
-Egdon`s full RNS is reproduced at the end of this release.
+Europa has a 30% working interest in Wressle alongside Egdon (operator, 30%), Union Jack Oil (27.5%), and Humber Oil & Gas Limited (12.5%) (‘the Joint Venture partners’).
+Egdon`s full RNS including Notes is reproduced at the end of this release.

 Egdon`s RNS published today is as follows:

 Egdon Resources plc (AIM:EDR) advises that its application to extend planning consent for the Wressle site to 1 August 2019 was refused at today’s meeting of the North Lincolnshire Council Planning Committee (“the Committee”).
 The application had been recommended for approval by North Lincolnshire County Council’s planning officers.